- About Us

 Aesthetically, such conditions may detract from the overall attractiveness of one's eyes and cause a "tired" or older appearance.
 When severe, these conditions also may cause functional problems such as impaired field of vision (baggy upper eyelids) or difficulty wearing glasses (baggy lower eyelids).

 The most common type of oculoplastic surgery is removal of excess skin and fat on the upper eyelids.
-Often, the surgeon will at the same time reconstruct the eyelid creases at a higher level to provide a more pleasing appearance.
+Often, the surgeon will also reconstruct the eyelid creases at a higher level to provide a more pleasing appearance.
 Excess skin and fat can also be removed from the lower eyelids (bags under the eyes).
 Additionally, drooping eyebrows or eyelids can be lifted.
 Droopy eyelids also may be corrected by tightening eye muscles.
 If needed, all of these changes may be made during one outpatient operation.

-The surgeon and patient also discuss the patient's motives for and expectations of the surgery.
+The surgeon and patient also discuss the motives for and expectations of the surgery.
 It is important to have realistic expectations.
 Cosmetic eyelid surgery can improve appearance, not make it perfect.
 Eyelid surgery cannot correct some blemishes, such as skin discoloration and cheek fullness.
-It will improve, but no remove wrinkles at the outer edges of the eyelids.
+It will improve, but not remove wrinkles at the outer edges of the eyelids.

 Eyelid surgery to improve the appearance of the eyelids is termed "blepharoplasty".
 Blepharoplasty surgery is an outpatient procedure.
-Blepharoplasty surgery may be performed with local anesthesia, which numbs the eyelid, combined with light sedation, if desired, so there is little, if any, pain during or even after the procedure.
+Blepharoplasty surgery may be performed with local anesthesia, which numbs the eyelid, combined with light sedation, if desired, so there is little, if any, discomfort during or even after the procedure.

 Blepharoplasty surgery can provide both cosmetic and functional improvement with minimal risk of serious problems.
 Blepharoplasty is probably the most common cosmetic surgical procedure done both in men and women in the United States.
 Most patients are extremely pleased with the results of their eyelid surgery.